 1. Regular, reliable backups

 To minimize data loss, you need regular automated backups, and the ability to back up on demand before you make any risky changes.
-Look for a tool that’s easy to use, with incremental backups.
+Look for a backup tool that’s easy to use, with incremental backups.
 It should also help you to analyze the way your data is changing between each backup — it isn’t always immediately obvious when your org’s data is missing or changed.
 The first step in data recovery is noticing that data needs recovering!

 2. Metadata backups are included